nashville-software-school/bangazon-inc/book-1-orientation/chapters/DEPENDENCY_INVERSION.md

 # Dependency Inversion

 In the last chapter, you built interfaces to allow your application to have much more flexibility in how your different types of objects can be grouped together and break out of the initial restriction that a `List<>` can only contain one type of thing.
-Now it's not a restriction because you can use interface to add multiple types to a specific object - not just the initial type defined by its class.
+Now it's not a restriction because you can use interfaces to add multiple types to a specific object - not just the initial type defined by its class.

 #### With No Interfaces